 One way for Scouts to off-set the cost of the Expo is by selling food.

-There are two different ways the Scouts could go.
+There are two different ways the Scouts could go about it.
 First, various booths can be set up by exhibitors, such as a cotton candy machine.
 Our Scouts sell food tickets to the public, which the public turn into the food booths in exchange for food.
 The exhibitors with the food booths count up their tickets at the end of the day and the Scouts give them the appropriate amount of money.
+This enables the Scouts to ensure they are receiving the appropriate amount of the food sales.